 - If you have already removed your rubber tie, use any hair tie you have (small rubber bands preferred) to loop around your Fairy Floss section - then proceed with attaching to your ponytail.
 The hair tie around the fairy floss should look like the images below.

-- To add little braids to your pony (like in the images below) take two or three sections of the Fairy Floss and start braiding it into your natural hair.
-These are totally optional but take your pony to the next level by adding a bit of texture and fun!
+- To add little braids to your pony (like in the images below), take two or three sections of the Fairy Floss and start braiding it into your natural hair.
+These are optional, but take your pony to the next level by adding a bit of texture and fun!

 - Take another section from the rest of the Fairy Floss and tie it around the root of your pony, then pin it down with a bobby pin.